Aseptic Services Manager for Clinical Trials Aseptic Services Unit

 Job overview

 Hi I'm Emma, Head of Pharmacy Clinical Trials Aseptic Services Unit.
-We are looking for a passionate and dynamic Aseptic Services Manager to join our Pharmacy Clinical Trials Aseptic Services Team for our unique and well-established facility.
+We are looking for a passionate and dynamic Aseptic Services Manager to join our Pharmacy Clinical Trials Aseptic Services Team for our unique and well‑established facility.
 The role is dedicated to clinical trials and you will work as part of the wider Pharmacy Clinical Trials Team.
-In your new role, you will have the opportunity to use your knowledge and experience of working in aseptics in UK and build on this to deliver a range of aseptically dispensed clinical trial medicines.
+In your new role you will have the opportunity to use your knowledge and experience of working in aseptics in the UK and build on this to deliver a range of aseptically dispensed clinical trial medicines.

 Main duties of the job